kritisgh/maryland_voter_data/registration/README.md

 inactive_month.py produces monthly_inactive_total.csv and it produces the total amount of inactive voters each month in a csv format.

 Then there is plot_inactive.py which creates inactive_voter_trend.png which reads "monthly_inactive_totals.csv" to create the visuals.
 This was done with help from Chatgpt.

+Some of the numbers are inaccuate and I will fix tommorow